 About the Course

 COVID has affected our youth significantly in numerous ways.
-Learn how you can best serve, nurture, and engage youth now.
-This two-part session covers the importance of bodily and mental health and healing and how to use and engage in embodied spiritual and artistic practices.
+Learn how you can best serve, nurture, and engage youth now in church.
+This two-part webinar covers the importance of bodily and mental health and healing and how to use and engage in embodied spiritual and artistic practices.

 Rev. Dr. Lakisha Lockhart

 Rev. Dr. Lakisha R. Lockhart is a mother, wife, daughter, sister, former Zumba instructor, Womanist and coolest auntie around.
 She believes in the power of play, movement, aesthetics, and creative arts in life and in theology, using the body as a locus for theological reflection.